HanqingWangAI/SceneMover/README.md

     <img src="imgs/teaser.png", width="700">
 </div>

-This repository is the implementation of our SIGGRAPH ASIA 2020 paper:
+This repository is the implementation of our SIGGRAPH Asia 2020 paper:

 [Scene Mover: Automatic Move Planning for Scene Arrangement by Deep Reinforcement Learning](#)